 When you hear the words “ethical” or “sustainable” prefixed before fashion, you’re immediately going to think they’re expensive.
 You wouldn’t be wrong either.
-Ethical clothing is priced higher not just due to the materials used to make lasting clothes, but to properly pay workers manufacturing the clothes, and upkeeping the systems in place to reduce a brand’s environmental impact.
+Ethical clothing is priced higher not just due to the materials used to make lasting clothes, but to properly pay garment workers and upkeeping the systems in place to reduce a brand’s environmental impact.

 It’s because of fast fashion that we see certain items as expensive.
 We question why a top is £40, rather than why a £3 top is well, £3.
-Can that £3 really help a garment worker support themselves and their family?
-Absolutely not.
-It’s important we adjust our expectations and think about how the price we pay is lessening its impact on the environment, whilst amply supporting the garment worker who manufactured your clothing.
+Can that £3 really help garment workers support themselves and their families?

 So without further ado – below is a roundup of some of my favourite UK sustainable fashion brands with ethical practices.